A visit inside the magnificent Tower Bridge, London

 Glass walkway over Tower Bridge, London, UK

-At the top of the North Tower, we proceeded to the West Walkway.
-Now, for the fun part – the glass floor!
+At the top of the North Tower, we proceeded to the West Walkway and the most fun part of the exhibition – the glass floor!

 Glass walkway over Tower Bridge, London, UK

-There is a mirror above so you can take some cool selfies.
+The kids were a little apprehensive at first, but soon built up courage to lay across it looking down on the world passing by below.
+There’s also mirror above, so you can take some cool selfies.
 Luckily, we had the glass walkway to ourselves so could take as long as we wanted.

 Whilst you’re there it’s a great location to get some fantastic views of London’s skyline.
 We had a birds’ eye view of many iconic buildings, including the Shard, the Gherkin, St Katherine’s Docks and of course the Tower of London.